peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 * Service opens with choir singing by piano (choral call to worship)
 * For this service, the Introit has been replaced by Ps 22.
-* Abby McGreehan will be playing viola.
+* Abby will be playing viola; David will be playing trumpet.
-* The tomb is sealed at the end of the service.
+* At the end of the service, lights are extinguished and then the tomb is sealed.
+Then the congregation leaves in silence.
-* The congregation leaves in silence at the end of the service.

 ## Announcements

-* ZZZ
+* Easter sunrise 7 a.m., Easter breakfast 8 a.m., Easter main service 9:30 a.m., Easter egg hunt 11 a.m.

 ## First Word [Lk 23:32‑37 ESV]